-If you or a loved one have been injured by an officer using a Taser, call us today and talk to one of our representatives with experience in police brutality and excessive force attorneys.
+If you or a loved one has been injured by a police officer using a Taser, contact us today to speak with one of our experienced attorneys in police brutality and excessive force cases.

 Police are only permitted to use deadly force in very specific situations.
 The police may only respond with deadly force when they believe that they, or someone else, is in immediate danger.
-If your loved one was killed by the police, and you believe it was unjustified, contact us today.

 Deadly force can include the use of: